trustyoo86/alr-example/README.md

 ## Contributions & Issues

-If you want to pull request, for this [repo](https://github.com/trustyoo86/alr-example).
+If you want to pull request, fork this [repo](https://github.com/trustyoo86/alr-example) and pull request.